Penelope Shumate

 Cendrillon by Viardot

 I enjoy mentoring students in their vocal and career development.
-In addition to my professional engagements off-campus, I enjoy performing with colleagues and students of APSU.
-Through my performances I continue to gain knowledge and grow as an artist which helps me stay current in my field and guide students in their pursuit of artistic excellence.
+Through my performing and directing activities, I continue to gain knowledge and grow as an artist which helps me stay current in my field and guide students in their pursuit of artistic excellence.

 Masterclasses Presented

-University of Florida, Appalachian State University, Augusta University, Stetson University, Middle Tennessee State Univerity, West Virginia University, University of Arizona, University of Tennessee at Knoxville, University of Kansas, James Madison University, Lee University, Liberty University, Texas Tech, University of Oklahoma, Drake University, Coastal Carolina University, Millikin University, and Western Illinois University
+University of Florida, James Madison University, Appalachian State University, Augusta University, Stetson University, Middle Tennessee State University, West Virginia University, University of Arizona, University of Tennessee at Knoxville, University of Kansas, James Madison University, Lee University, Liberty University, Texas Tech, University of Oklahoma, Drake University, Coastal Carolina University, Millikin University, and Western Illinois University

 Presentations